You can talk about what your product or service does.

 The Difference Between Marketing & Selling

-Take a look at the image below (you can click on it to make it open larger in a new window, if you like).
+Take a look at the image below.
 It’s a screenshot from Apple’s website.
 It’s the way that Apple want you to see their MacBook Air laptop computer.
-If you can’t see the image below, you can click here.

 Now, take a look at the image below – again, you can click on it to enlarge it.
 As a comparison, this is a screenshot from HP’s website.
 It’s how you go about configuring and purchasing an HP laptop computer from their online store.

 When looking at both images, don’t just compare the design of the respective pages.
 Consider the tone of the text.